s/y Nine of Cups

 The trip from Erromango to Vanuatu's capital city of Port Vila on Efate Island was 84 nm and an overnight

 passage.
 We left Dillon's Bay late afternoon and arrived in Port Vila midday.
-Port Vila, or just Vila as the locals call
+Port Vila, or just Vila as the locals

-fresh market fruits and veggies and showers...oh yeah, and internet!
+well-stocked supermarkets, fresh market fruits and veggies and showers...oh yeah, and internet!

 We picked up a mooring in the calm, deep waters right off the

 downtown area of Port Vila.
-The town is living up to expectation.
+The town is living up to

-we'd need or want.
-The French influence here is seen in the fresh
+about everything we'd need or want.
+The French influence here

-baguettes for 60 cents each and a grand supermarket, Au Bon
+is seen in the fresh baguettes for 60 cents each and a grand

-Marche, which is well-stocked, tidy and has so much variety we're
+supermarket, Au Bon Marche, which is well-stocked, tidy and

-pedestrians.
-As wonderful as it is, we need to provision, do some
+is, we need to provision, do some chores and get moving as

-chores and get moving as quickly as possible in just a few days so
+quickly as possible in just a few days so we can head north

-we can head north through the rest of these enchanting islands
+through the rest of these enchanting islands before it's time to

-before it's time to head to Australia for the cyclone season.
-No
+head to Australia for the cyclone season.
+No lingering allowed.

 Cups in the foreground moored off Port Vila